tbarn/new-website/pages/for-hire.md

 # Available for hire

-Hey y'all! 👋 For the past ten years, I have worked in various user-facing roles at startups.
-Currently, I'm looking for my next opportunity at a developer-focused company. **I'm looking for a role where I can use my decade of developer-facing experience to help build technical products (and relationships) that developers will love.**
+Hey y'all! 👋 For the past ten years, I have worked in various technical roles at startups.
+Currently, I am looking for my next opportunity at a developer-focused company. **I am looking for a role where I can use my decade of developer-facing experience to help build technical products (and relationships) that developers will love.**

 Continue reading to learn more about what I am looking for!
 But first, why create a page like this?